South China Sea / Spratly Islands

 Almost of all of this additional Asian oil demand, as well as Japan's oil needs, will need to be imported from the Middle East and Africa, and to pass through the strategic Strait of Malacca into the South China Sea.
 Countries in the Asia-Pacific region depend on seaborne trade to fuel their economic growth, and this has led to the sea's transformation into one of the world's busiest shipping lanes.
 Over half of the world's merchant fleet (by tonnage) sails through the South China Sea every year.
 The economic potential and geopolitical importance of the South China Sea region has resulted in jockeying between the surrounding nations to claim this sea and its resources for themselves.

-Military skirmishes have occurred numerous times in the past three decades.
+Military skirmishes have occurred numerous times in the past half century decades.
 The most serious occurred in 1976, when China invaded and captured the Paracel Islands from Vietnam, and in 1988, when Chinese and Vietnamese navies clashed at Johnson Reef in the Spratly Islands, sinking several Vietnamese boats and killing over 70 sailors.

 The disputed areas often involve oil and gas resources: